How to Get Rid of Skin Redness Without MakeupMarch 09, 2023

 Pay Attention to Ingredients

-It’s extremely important to pay attention to labels — especially when your skin is easily irritated.
+It’s extremely important to pay attention to skincare labels — especially when your skin is easily irritated.
 “Avoid ingredients that can dry out the skin, like fragrance, alcohol, menthol and witch hazel” says Dr. Engelman.
-Opt for skincare products that offer calming properties, like green tea, cannabis extract or aloe vera.
+Instead, opt for skincare products that offer calming properties, like green tea, cannabis extract or aloe vera.
 “When applied to the skin, [the ingredients] can help to reduce the look of redness,” says Dr. Engelman.
-The Vichy Minéral 89 Prebiotic works to reduce visible signs of stress (like redness) and soothe any irritation.

 Don’t Forget Sunscreen